shpml/fundamentals/10_chapter/02_lesson.md

 ```

 What will each of the following expressions evaluate to?

 * glorp(10)
 * 2 * (glorp(5) + 10)
 * glorp(1 + 2)
 * glorp(glorp(1))

-Test your answers in repl.it by copying the function definition into the editor, clicking the 'play' button, and typing each of these expressions into the console.
+Test your answers in JSBin by copying the function definition into the editor, clicking the 'play' button, and typing each of these expressions into the console.

+>**Note**  Javascript follows order of operations for mathematic expressions.
+When mathematic operations occur certain operators will be evaluated first.
+Code inside of a `()` will execute first; then multiplication and division; followed by addition and subtraction.
+[Further Reading](https://www.mathsisfun.com/operation-order-pemdas.html).

 ---